jcleefw/keepit/readme.md

   + 2 channel feeds (News, Yanko Design)
   + 1 Dashboard Feeds (Weather, Joke of the day)
 3. Study JSON/XML from feeds to pick up item that are needed
+4. Use HTTParty to load JSON into database
-4. Setup Basic Divs for app in HTML5, CSS3
+5. Setup Basic Divs for app in HTML5, CSS3
+6. Create Basic Explore Page

 ## Phase 2
-1. Create App Logo with Illustrator
-2. Choose a selection of default background for articles with no images.
-3.
+1. Explore page to list category available in database
+2. Create API view, and import data.

 ## Phase 3
-TBA
+1. Complete main task Explore page.
+  + Hide category that does not have any channel
+  + List Channel that belongs to category
+  + Style Explore page.
+(Optional: background)
+2. Create Slideshow

+## Extras
+1. Create Slideshow
+2. Create App Logo with Illustrator
+3. Choose a selection of default background for articles with no images.
+4. Create User Dashboard

 -------------------------------------------------------------------
 ### User Case